Winc supplier partnerships

 - Geographic distribution and scope

-- Products must meet Australian-recognised third party certification/safety standards
+- Products must meet New Zealand or Australian-recognised third party certification/safety standards

 - Warranty and product guarantees

-Our commitment to corporate responsibility means that all suppliers are required to adhere to our Ethical Sourcing Policy and Supplier Code of Conduct ensuring compliance to all Australian and International regulations around the manufacture of product or provision of service.
+Our commitment to corporate responsibility means that all suppliers are required to adhere to our Ethical Sourcing Policy and Supplier Code of Conduct ensuring compliance to all New Zealand and International regulations around the manufacture of product or provision of service.

 If you would like to learn more about supplying to Winc, please use our application form in the last section and provide relevant details so that our Merchandising team can contact you.

-At Winc, we are focused on enhancing our supply chain and strengthening minority businesses economically by building partnerships with Indigenous businesses, ADE Certified Australian Disability Enterprises, women-owned businesses and social enterprises who meet our selection criteria or business requirements.
+At Winc, we are focused on enhancing our supply chain and strengthening minority businesses economically by building partnerships with Indigenous businesses, Certified Disability Enterprises, Women-owned businesses and social enterprises who meet our selection criteria or business requirements.

 We believe that the success of our organisation and the wider community depends on our ability to do business with diverse suppliers to provide unique insights into emerging markets, grow our loyal customer base, and create wealth in the communities where we operate.